firekann/vulcan.site/content/blog/pfsense-telegraf-error/en/index.md

 By initializing `$monitor_hosts` as an array and checking if it is empty before proceeding, the issue can be resolved.

 Upon thinking of this solution and wanting to contribute to the package, I discovered the pfSense package repository.
-To my surprise, the issue was already resolved using this exact method.
-Had I been more proactive, the issue could have been resolved sooner.
+To my surprise, the issue was already [resolved](https://github.com/pfsense/FreeBSD-ports/blob/devel/net-mgmt/pfSense-pkg-Telegraf/files/usr/local/pkg/telegraf.inc) using this exact method.
 Additionally, it seems that this patch will be included in pfSense CE 2.8.0 and pfSense Plus 24.08, resolving the problem in future versions.

 # Conclusion